 Here’s how to re-link Spotify to Google Home:

 - Tap Unlink next to Spotify.

 - Tap the link icon and confirm.
 Accept the terms on the next page.

-If the Google Home speaker still won’t play Spotify, make sure to reinstall the Google Home app.
+If Spotify is still not connecting to Google Home, make sure to reinstall the Google Home app.

 4. Reinstall the Google Home app

 You can try clearing data instead of reinstalling the Google Home app on Android, but that’s not available on iOS.
 So, uninstalling and installing the Google Home app again is what we recommend in this scenario.
 More so because there are a couple of reports online stating that this actually fixed the problem for them.

 To reinstall the Google Home app, open the Play Store (App Store on iOS), locate Google Home, and uninstall the app.
 After a quick restart, get back to the Store and install Google Home again.
 Enable Location and Bluetooth, grant necessary permissions to the app, and check if Spotify is working on the Google Home/Google Nest speaker or display.

 Finally, if none of the previous solutions worked, you can reset your speaker or display to factory settings.
 The reset procedure is different on different devices but, on speakers, you usually have a button on the bottom that you can press and hold.
 After you get verbal feedback, release the button to factory reset the speaker.